itsankoff/thetooth.io/content/blog/slowloris-attack.md

 ![HTTP Slowloris](/images/http-slowloris-min.png)

 ## Server configurations
-Usually HTTP servers support configuration of parameters like running workers/threads, maximum open connections, timeouts and so on.
-The problem comes when a server runs with the defaults parameters or it is inherently exposed to such attack by its internal implementation.
+Usually HTTP servers support configuration parameters like running workers/threads, maximum open connections, timeouts and so on.
+The problem comes when a server runs with the obsolete defaults configuration or it is inherently exposed to such attack by its internal implementation.

 ### Apache server
-Apache server implementation is a thead-based implementation which is inherently vulnerable to attacks like slowloris.
+The Apache server implementation is a thead-based implementation which is inherently vulnerable to attacks like slowloris.
 The problem comes with that the OS defines number of of maximum threads for each process.
 The numbers nowadays are pretty big `cat /proc/sys/kernel/threads-max` but still if you don't have access to kernel configuration that may be an issue.
 Another problem is memory footprint.
 Each OS thread is associated with memory and also there are restrictions of maximum Virtual Memory Areas (VMAs) per process `cat /proc/sys/vm/max_map_count`.
-So you see how not-well configured Apache server can be exposed to slowloris attack.
+If the server does not have any additional protection through custom configuration an attacker with very little bandwidth ([slowloris attack](https://github.com/itsankoff/slowloris)) can easily exhaust system's resources and create a denial-of-service scenario.

 ### Nginx server
-Difference here is that nginx implementation relies on event based system which saves the server from attacks such slowloris.
-But the problem may come from having nginx running its default configuration.
-Nowadays nginx comes with default configuration that is pretty obsolete and it is usually vulnerable to slowloris attack.
+Difference here is that the Nginx implementation relies on event based system which saves the server from attacks such slowloris.
+But the problem may come from having a Nginx server running its default configuration.
+Nowadays Nginx comes with a default configuration that is pretty obsolete and it is usually vulnerable to slowloris attack.

 ## Want to play with slowloris?
 If you want to explore whether some of your deployments are vulnerable or